-Quinoa is a mighty little seed with a whole host of health benefits.
-Plus, it’s incredibly easy to make and can be made into tons of different recipes, both savory and sweet.
-In this guide, I’ll show you how to make perfect quinoa so you never end up with a pile of mush ever again.
+Quinoa is a delicious and versatile gluten-free seed.
+It’s incredibly easy to make and can be made into tons of different recipes, both savory and sweet.
+I’ll show you how to cook quinoa so it’s perfect every time!

 STEP 1: First things first, measure the quinoa.
-I use these dry measuring cups so the measurment is as exact as possible.
+I use these dry measuring cups so the measurement is as exact as possible.

-STEP 2: Next, rinse the quinoa.
-This is to ensure there are no weird objects straying in the quinoa (it’s happened) and to rinse away the bitter coating that can sometimes make quinoa taste a little funky.
+STEP 2: Next, rinse.
+This is to ensure there are no weird objects straying in the quinoa (it’s happened) and to rinse away the bitter coating that can sometimes make it taste a little funky.
 Rinse it for about 1 minute using a fine mesh strainer.

-STEP 3: Add the rinsed quinoa to a pot with water.
+STEP 3: Once rinsed, add to a pot with water.
 You always want to use a 1:2 ratio of quinoa to water.
-So, if you’re cooking 1 cup of dry quinoa, you’ll want to use 2 cups of water.
-If you’re cooking 1/2 cup dry quinoa, use 1 cup of water and so on.
+So, if you’re cooking 1 cup of dry, you’ll want to use 2 cups of water.
+If you’re cooking 1/2 cup dry, use 1 cup of water and so on.

 STEP 5: Add seasonings of choice.
 I always add salt, but some garlic or onion powder is always delicious.